dnsimple/dnsimple-support/content/articles/edns-client-subnet.markdown

 ## Which Content Delivery Networks (CDNs) do you support?

-We researched and tested the current ECS support among CDN providers.
-We chose only CDN providers that were able to confirm full compliance with the RFC7871 standard to make sure our customers are not affected by non-adherence to the above standard.
-Otherwise, this leads to suboptimal operations.
+We researched and tested ECS support among CDN providers.
+We chose only CDN providers that could confirm full compliance with the RFC7871 standard to make sure our customers are not affected by non-adherence to the above standard.
+Otherwise this leads to suboptimal operations.

-We have enabled full ECS support for Netlify CDN, and plan to expand the service to more ECS compliant network services.

-Please contact us if you have any questions about specific CDNs.
+**List of supported CDN providers:**

+24/06/2020 - Netlify

+01/09/2020 - BunnyCDN

+If you operate a CDN, or use a CDN we don't support yet, please [contact us](https://dnsimple.com/contact) so we can determine compatibility.

+## More information

+For a more detailed explanation of what an ALIAS record is, and how you can use it with our systems, take a look at this [support article](/articles/alias-record/).